The Damaged Psyches of Abused Women

 Although abuse is unacceptable in any form, psychological abuse is sometimes more dangerous than physical abuse.
-Abused women can suffers for years.
+Abused women can suffer for years.

-Not long ago, UN Women—the United Nations organization dedicated to promoting gender equality and women’s empowerment—was established to fight against causes like sexual violence toward women during armed conflicts.
+Not long ago, UN Women—the United Nations organization dedicated to promoting gender equality and women’s empowerment—was established.
+This organization fights things like sexual violence against women during armed conflicts.

-Although it’s certain that men also suffer from assault, harassment, and physical or emotional abuse, data from the UN has shown that nearly 35% of women around the world have suffered from some type of violence.
+It’s certain that men also suffer from assault, harassment, and physical or emotional abuse.
+Nevertheless, UN data shows that nearly 35% of women around the world have suffered from some type of violence.

 The worst wounds are not always the ones you see on the outside.
 A hit, a broken bone, or a slap is more than just an attack on the body.